pachyderm/docs/content/latest/deploy-manage/deploy/rbac.md

 seriesPart:
 ---

-Pachyderm has support for Kubernetes Role-Based Access Controls (RBAC), which is a default part of all Pachyderm deployments.
+MLDM has support for Kubernetes Role-Based Access Controls (RBAC), which is a default part of all
+MLDM deployments.
 In most use cases, Pachyderm sets all the RBAC permissions automatically.
-However, if you are deploying Pachyderm on a cluster that your company owns, security policies might not allow certain RBAC permissions by default.
+However, if you are deploying MLDM on a cluster that your company owns, security policies might not allow certain RBAC permissions by default.
 Therefore, you need to contact your Kubernetes administrator and provide the